bracesoftware/DETUtils-Old/README.md

 ### Contributions

-- Just fork the repo, apply your changes and create a pull request!
+- Just fork the repository, apply your wanted changes and create a pull request!